foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/example_har_smartphone/README.md

 Quick Start
 --------------

+Example supports building using MetaWare Development tools and ARC GNU toolchain and running with MetaWare Debuger on nSim simulator.

+### Build with MetaWare Development tools

+    Build requirements:
+        - MetaWare Development tools version 2018.12 or higher
+        - gmake

-Here we will consider building for hw/em9d.tcf template.
+Here we will consider building for [/hw/em9d.tcf](/hw/em9d.tcf) template.
+This template is a default template for this example.
+Other templated can be also used.

 0. embARC MLI Library must be built for required hardware configuration first.
-See [embARC MLI Library building and quick start](public/README.md).
+See [embARC MLI Library building and quick start](/README.md#building-and-quick-start).

 1. Open command line and change working directory to './examples/example_har_smartphone'